 None of the questions required answers to any others and users could skip any questions they wished to.
-Of the people who began the survey, 100 percent completed the survey4.
-The survey itself did not require that the user view the entire Story Map, but it was strongly encouraged by the survey's embedded nature
+The survey itself did not require that the user view the entire Story Map, but it was strongly encouraged by the survey's embedded nature at the end of the Story Map and through language included in public

-1 https://static.spokanecity.org/documents/projects/building-heights-on-spokane-falls-boulevard/building-heights-on-spokane-falls-boulevard-final-draft-report-oct-2017.pdf
+1 https://static.spokanecity.org/documents/projects/building-heights-on-spokane-falls-boulevard/building-heights-on-spokane-falls-boulevard-final-draft-report-oct-2017.pdf outreach extoling the usefulness of the Story Map and a statement that the information contained within would help the public answer the survey.